 Tent caterpillar infestations may also trigger a second, stunted rebud of leaves in the same season.
 The stress of the caterpillar attack and following rebud often stunts the tree’s growth for the next few years.
 However, if caterpillars are successfully treated, the tree should grow normally again.

 Natural & Organic Controls

-Products such as Safer® Brand Garden Dust and Safer® Brand Caterpillar Killer II With B.T.
-Concentrate are organic products that can be used to help control the tent caterpillar.
-B.t.
-(Bacillus thuringiensis) is a safe, effective method of eliminating tent caterpillars from your trees without environmental damage.
-Insecticides containing pyrethrins can also be an effective method of controlling this pest.
+Safer® Brand Garden Dust and Safer® Brand Caterpillar Killer II With B.T.
+Concentrate are OMRI Listed® products that can be used to help control tent caterpillars.
+Each uses B.t.
+(Bacillus thuringiensis), a biological control that the caterpillars accidentally consume while attempting to feed normally.

-When ingested, B.t. kills tent caterpillars, preventing further damage.
-When the B.t. is ingested by the caterpillar, it works as a gut rot poison that makes the caterpillar stop feeding.
-The tent caterpillar will stop feeding immediately and die within days of malnutrition.
+When ingested, B.t. kills tent caterpillars, preventing further damage to your trees.
+The caterpillar eats the B.t. which is spread in powder form on leaves.
+Once ingested, it works as a gut rot poison that makes the caterpillar stop feeding.
+Once the caterpillar stops feeding, it dies within days, succumbing to malnutrition.

-B.t. is generally applied when it is a cooler time of day, preferably later in the afternoon or early in the evening since the product breaks down in sunlight and heat.
+B.t. products should be applied when it is cooler, preferably later in the afternoon or early in the evening since the product breaks down in sunlight and heat.
 Carefully read and follow all directions on the product's label.

-When applying pyrethrins to infected plants, carefully read and follow all directions on the product labeling for safe and effective application.
-Do not spray plants in the peak of the day or when temperatures exceed 90°F
+When applying a product with pyrethrins, which is used in Safer® Brand End ALL®, to infested plants, carefully read and follow all directions on the product labeling for application instructions.
+Do not spray End ALL® on plants in the peak of the day or when temperatures exceed 90°F.